magneticio/vamp.io/content/index.md

 {{< /note >}}

 * __Percentage and condition based routing__
-Gradual rollouts and upgrades prevent performance issues and downtime disruptions.
+Prevent performance issues and service disruption with gradual rollouts and upgrades.
+* __Integrated metrics- and event-driven workflows__
+Automatically scale and optimise deployments or running systems.
 * __Container-scheduler agnostic API__
-YAML based deployments avoid vendor lock-in.
+Avoid vendor lock-in with YAML based deployments.
-* __Integrated metrics- and event-driven workflows__
-Automatic scaling and optimisation for deployments and running systems.

 ## We work with

 ### Companies: